Summary: if it’s for navigation, use a link; if it’s for an action, use a button. Then use CSS to make it look like the designs.

 tabindex="0"

 to make an element focusable.
-Can you use a focusable element like ana
+Can we use a already focusable element like ana

 or abutton